-Founded by Evelyn H. Lauder in 1993, The Breast Cancer Research Foundation® (BCRF) has raised more than $400 million to advance the most promising breast cancer research worldwide that will help lead to prevention and a cure in our lifetime.
-In 2012-2013, BCRF grants will be supporting 197 dedicated researchers at major medical institutions across the globe.
-If not for BCRF, many facts about the genetic basis of breast cancer would not be known, the link between exercise, nutrition and breast cancer risk would not be established, and the rate of mortalities would not continue its downward curve.
-BCRF-funded scientists are responsible for these and many other critical achievements.
-Currently, 91 cents of every dollar spent by BCRF is directed towards breast cancer research and awareness programs.
-BCRF remains one of the most fiscally responsible charities in the country.
-For the tenth time since 2002, it has earned 4 stars from Charity Navigator.
-Additionally, BCRF is the only breast cancer organization rated an “A+” by CharityWatch.
-For more information about BCRF, visit bcrfcure.org.
+Founded by Evelyn H. Lauder in 1993, The Breast Cancer Research Foundation (BCRF) has raised more than $450 million in the last 20 years to advance the world's most promising breast cancer research to achieve prevention and a cure in our lifetime.
+In October 2013, BCRF will commit $45 million to support the work of more than 200 researchers at major medical institutions across six continents.
+By spending 91 cents of every dollar on research and awareness programs, BCRF remains one of the nation's most fiscally responsible charities.
+It has earned four stars from Charity Navigator since 2002 and is the only breast cancer organization awarded an "A+" from CharityWatch.
+For more information, visit www.bcrfcure.org.

 Pink is the Andy Boy Color

 Andy Boy’s generous donations to The Breast Cancer Research Foundation® as of 2013 (http://bcrfcure.org/) are over $1.2 million and support innovative breast cancer research.